 - Hardware offload of TLS encryption for Tx and Rx paths

-- Zero-copy extra API for TX and RX
+- Reduce data copies by providing zero-copy extra API for TX and RX